-Unfortunately, the report makes no mention of the type of clays that were used which, if we believe the manufacturers, came from a range of sources, some indigenous to the United States, others were imported from overseas.
-The clays used were probably montmorillonite, bentonite, Fullers’s earth and kaolin – given its name, Mineralava may have been made of of montmorillonite as this type of clay is generally derived from volcanic rocks.
+Unfortunately, the report makes no mention of the type of clays that were used.
+These, if we believe the manufacturers, came from a range of sources, some indigenous to the United States, others were imported from overseas.
+The clays used were probably montmorillonite, bentonite, Fullers’s earth and kaolin.
+Given its name, Mineralava may have been made of montmorillonite as this type of clay is generally derived from volcanic rocks.

 The AMA objected to the exaggerated claims manufacturers made for complexion clays and to their exorbitant cost, a charge they had previously levelled at patent medicines.
 Quoting Dr. Cramp from ‘Hygenia’ – the original source for much of the article – they noted that:

 Great is the power of words and wonderful the potentialities of modern advertising.
 Who would have believed that so prosaic a product as clay could be endowed with such esoteric qualities?
 A study of the ‘patent medicine’ business convinces one that with the right kind of advertising ‘copy’ and a large advertising appropriation one could become rich by selling pink dish-water as a curative agent.

-The American cosmetic industry responded to the AMA’s complaints by commenting that, although some claims may have been “clothed in the fanciful vernacular of an over-zealous sensationalist” (AP&EOR, 1923), the AMA’s tests indicated that there were no harmful ingredients in the clay and that their main allegation was that the prices the manufacturers charged was very high.
+The American cosmetic industry responded to the AMA’s complaints by commenting that, although some claims may have been “clothed in the fanciful vernacular of an over-zealous sensationalist” (AP&EOR, 1923), the AMA’s tests indicated that there were no harmful ingredients in the clay and that their main allegation was that the prices charged were very high.
 This they regarded was as a matter of supply and demand; besides, as they saw it, the medical profession itself was not immune to criticisms for over-charging.

 Physicians and surgeons, who are more hasty than pharmacists in criticisms of charges for service made by other people, are not at all immune from going on the defensive.
 The court and other records are filled with reports of obviously exorbitant fees, often assessed when the patients died.